alexjackhughes/todone/README.md

 # ToDone by Alex Hughes

-A very simple todo example made with React and a bit of CSS.
+A very simple todo example made with React, `create-react-app`, and a bit of CSS.

 You can do the following actions: